thijsmie/martex-cpp/README.md

 ## Authors

 * **Thijs Miedema** - *Initial work* - [thijsmie](https://github.com/thijsmie)
-* You?

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 Thanks to my committee for their endless patience and enthusiasm while listening to me whining on about this.

 Thanks to [**Diego Perini**](http://www.iport.it) for writing a nifty regex-based URL validator.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details